DoNOF/DoNOF-Documentation/docs/input.rst

     = 1    (Default)

-Vxyz:      Initial velocities per atom
+Vxyz:      An array (1:3,1:nat) of the initial velocities per atom

     = 0.0